What is ESSA?

 August 22, 2017: Minutes | Presentation Slides | Watch the Replay

-Through our open and transparent process, we received a remarkable 55 applications from parents, community leaders, and education stakeholders across the District.
-Task Force members include parents, community leaders, education agency leaders, students, teachers, school leaders, and nonprofit personnel who work in relevant fields.
-Over the course of two years, four subcommittees will address school report cards, an access and opportunity measure, a high school growth measure, and school climate pilots.
+Through our open and transparent process, we received a remarkable 55 applications from parents, community leaders, and education stakeholders across the District interested in serving on the task force.
+Members included parents, community leaders, education agency leaders, students, teachers, school leaders, and nonprofit personnel who work in relevant fields.
+Over the course of two years, subcommittees will address school report cards, an access and opportunity measure, a high school growth measure, and school climate pilots.
 Task Force meetings will continue on a monthly basis for the duration of the members’ two-year commitment.
+The task force conducted its work under the leadership of Ward 4 representative Dr. Lannette Woodruff, from August 2017 through June 2018.
+SBOE Ward 7 representative and President Karen Williams will lead the task force starting in September 2018 through its conclusion in June 2019.

 • Chair, ESSA Task Force